ccodwg/Covid19Canada/README.md

 - 2020-12-15: We have added two vaccine datasets to the repository, vaccine_administration_cumulative.csv and vaccine_distribution_cumulative.csv.

 **Data usage notes**: **Vaccine data should be considered preliminary and are subject to revision.** The format of these new datasets may also change at any time as the data situation evolves.
 At present, vaccine distribution data are updates less frequently than vaccine administration data.
 These numbers should be considered an underestimate of the number of doses distributed, and in some cases the number of doses administered may appear to exceed the number of doses distributed.

-## Upcoming Changes (specific dates to be announced soon)

-- The data structure of time series data will change in response to user feedback.
-This will only consist of adding additional columns to make the data easier to work with.
-The core columns will remain the same, for now.
-More details to follow.
-Initially, the updated dataset will be provided alongside the new dataset.
-After a time, the new data format will completely replace the old format.

 ## Recent Changes